 What is Healthcare Revenue Cycle Management?

 Healthcare revenue cycle management (RCM) describes the entire process of handling reimbursements and payment processing.
-RCM joins administrative information, patient's personal information, clinical data, insurer names, medical codes with billing information.
+RCM joins administrative information, patient's personal information, clinical data, insurer names, and medical codes with billing information.

-Revenue cycle management is one of the building blocks of health information management.
+Proper revenue cycle management is one of the building blocks of health information management.

 The Importance of Revenue Cycle Services For Healthcare Organizations